Ashraya: History and programs

 Neelbagh Residential school was started by Ashraya in 1996 near Madanapally, around 100 km from Bengaluru and is open to the children of migrant workers.
 The curriculum is based on Kannada medium with English as a second language and has classes from Lower kindergarten till 10th standard.
 It also runs vocational training programs for the students in carpentry, electrical wiring, plumbing, pottery, tailoring and bee-keeping.
 The school claims 100 per cent pass in the state level examinations since 2009.

-Children's Observation Home is another one of Ashraya ventures.
+Children's Observation Home is another one of Ashraya's ventures.
 It is aimed at juvenile delinquents and was started 1997 as an informal school for the children.
 The centre aims to rehabilitate young criminals and provide them with counselling, vocational training and education.
-Its activities on this front has earned the organisation a membership in the Home Management Committee of the Government of Karnataka.
+It has earned the organisation a membership in the Home Management Committee of the Government of Karnataka.
 It has also earned certification from the Government of India under the Integrated Child Protection Scheme (ICPS).

-Tara is the residential centre Ashraya has set up for the destitute women.
-The centre is a 23 unit residential facility with associated health care and day care centres, and is managed by professionally trained people.
+Tara is Ashraya's residential centre for destitute women.
+The centre is a 23-unit residential facility with associated health care and day care centres, and is managed by professionally-trained people.
 The place provides shelter to unwed mothers and their children, with the maximum period of stay limited to two years.
 The centre proposes to arm the mothers with earning means within this period through counselling and vocational training.

 Ashraya is reported to have rehabilitated 3000 children through legal adoption, 2000 within the country and 1000 outside.
 It has also faced difficulties due to stringent laws pertaining to adoption of children and has fought with the Central Adoption Resource Authority (CARA) in court against the unfriendly practices and inordinate delay in the completion of formalities.

 The Government of India recognised the services of Ashraya by honoring its secretary, Nomita Chandy, with the fourth highest Indian civilian award of Padma Shri, in 2011.

 Resources

-The main source of income is donations in cash or kind for which Ashraya has set up a machinery.
-They also sell merchandise to raise funds.
+The main source of income is donations in cash or kind.
+The organisation also sells merchandise to raise funds.
 Ashraya also relies on funds from external agencies.
-Paul Hamlyn Foundation, a UK based organisation assisted Ashraya in the setting up of Tara, the women's residential centre.
+Paul Hamlyn Foundation, a UK organisation, assisted Ashraya in the setting up of Tara, the women's residential centre.
 Sudha, a convention centre owned and run by Ashraya also contributes to the income by way of rental returns.